Keenen Ivory Wayans: Life and career

 During his first set performing at The Improv in New York, Wayans met Robert Townsend, who helped him learn about the comedy business.
-Townsend and Wayans drove cross country to Los Angeles together when Wayans moved to Los Angeles in 1980.
+Townsend and Wayans drove to Los Angeles together when Wayans moved to Los Angeles in 1980.
 Wayans worked there as an actor.
-He had a regular role as a soldier on a television series titled For Love and Honor.
-He also appeared on Hill Street Blues as a famous NFL linebacker.
+He had a regular role as a soldier on the television series For Love and Honor and appeared on Hill Street Blues as an NFL wide receiver.

 Townsend wrote, directed, and starred in the movie Hollywood Shuffle; Wayans was costar and cowriter.
 The movie's success allowed him to raise the money to make I'm Gonna Git You Sucka.
 Fox Broadcasting Company approached Wayans to offer him his own show.
 Wayans wanted to produce a variety show similar to Saturday Night Live, with a cast of people of color that took chances with its content.

-Fox gave Wayans a lot of freedom with the show, although Fox executives were a bit concerned about the show's content before its television debut.
-Wayans created, wrote, and starred in the show, titled In Living Color, a sketch comedy television series that originally ran on the Fox Network from 1990 to 1994.
+Fox gave Wayans a lot of freedom with the show, although Fox executives were a bit concerned about the show's content before its debut.
+Wayans created, wrote, and starred in the show, In Living Color, a sketch comedy television series that originally ran on Fox from 1990 to 1994.

-Wayans is a vegetarian, and has promoted the diet in a public service announcement of 2006 for the Physicians Committee for Responsible Medicine.
+Personal life

+Wayans married Daphne Polk in 2001, but the couple filed for divorce in 2004, and their divorce was finalized in December 2006.